This course is Part A of a multi-term sequence. Part B must also be completed to meet the requirements of the sequence.

-1. Apply research skills to study a professional pharmacy question/issue.
+1. Apply research skills to study a pharmacy or health-related question/issue.

-2. Critically appraise the literature related to the professional pharmacy question/issue.
+2. Critically appraise the literature related to the pharmacy question or issue.

 3. Demonstrate the application of research skills and knowledge.